VictoryOnuoha/VictoryOnuoha/README.md

 - ❓ Ask me about anything related to react, css, javascript and how to make jollof rice in under 30 minutes

-- ⚡ Fun fact: I love cooking, nature and wellness activities
+- ⚡ Fun fact: I love cooking, reading and hiking (nature)

 <br/>